What is a floating license?

 transferring it to a policy with higher limits.

 Licensing virtual machines

-Since virtual machines can share underlying hardware identifiers, using things such as a HDD or CPU ID for a machine fingerprint is not advisable, since that could result in multiple VMs having the same fingerprint, which is undesirable.
-Instead, we recommend generating a secure random UUID as a fingerprint each time the application boots inside of a VM.
+Since virtual machines and containerized environments can share underlying hardware identifiers, using identifiers such as a HDD or CPU ID for a machine fingerprint is not advisable, since that could result in multiple VMs having the same fingerprint, which is undesirable.
+Instead, we recommend generating a secure random UUID as a fingerprint each time the application boots inside of a virtual environment.

 The typical flow would look like this:

 - App boot: generate a UUID fingerprint, activate the current VM.

 Now, if software was perfect, this would work perfectly.
 Unfortunately, software is not perfect.
 We also can't predict environmental problems as well, such as loss of power.
 If the app or device suddenly crashed, our machine deactivation procedure could fail, resulting in a crashed machine now taking up an activation slot.
 If a customer had hundreds of activations, all identified by a random UUID fingerprint, this could be hard to manually resolve.

 Fortunately, we have a solution for this.
 Monitoring machine heartbeats can help automate deactivation of crashed or unresponsive nodes, which would otherwise remain active and be considered a "zombie activation."

 So, in addition to the flow outlined above, we also recommend using a heartbeat monitor during normal app use.
 You can define how long the heartbeat interval is, depending on your requirements.
 The default is 10 minutes.

 When licensing cloud applications where rolling deployments are common, which may cause licenses